 10. Peta (Agent Vault)

-Positioned as "1Password for AI Agents," Peta addresses the primary security concern in MCP deployments: credential exposure.
-Agents receive scoped, short-lived tokens instead of raw API keys, preventing credential theft even if the agent is compromised.
+Peta addresses a primary security concern in MCP deployments: credential exposure.
+Agents receive scoped, short-lived tokens instead of raw API keys, reducing credential theft risk if an agent is compromised.

 Credential Security Architecture: